HUNT THE LOST QUAIL

 Eighteen bronze quail statues are hidden high and low, in plain sight, in different locations in historic, Downtown Thomasville.
 Finding these fowl should be a fun and adventurous scavenger hunt for children and adults alike.
 The goal is to complete the hunt by locating all 18 quail.
 In the process, those who participate will gain a deeper appreciation of the natural and historic surroundings that Thomasville has to offer.

-Artist Paul Rhymer sculpted the lost quail statues by hand to create these unique and creative art pieces.
+Artist Paul Rhymer sculpted the lost quail statues by hand to create these unique and creative art pieces and they have been installed throughout Downtown Thomasville through a partnership with Thomasville Center for the Arts.

 Can you find the 18 missing quail?